Art Club - Mrs. Jacobs

 Sentinel Pride - Kim Danielski and Jane Most

-The Westmont Alliance is a student centered club focusing on creating a safe space for LGBTQ students and Allies to talk about feelings, questions and issues they’re facing at home, at school and in their everyday lives.
-The Alliance will also create a fun and safe place for students make friends, and celebrate being LGBTQ & Allies of the Community.
+The Westmont Alliance is a student-centered club focusing on creating a safe space for LGBTQ students and Allies to talk about feelings, questions, and issues they’re facing at home, at school, and in their everyday lives.
+The Alliance will also create a fun and safe place for students to make friends, and celebrate being LGBTQ & Allies of the Community.

 The Westmont Alliance strives to educate students, teachers, parents and community members on how to create a safer and more accepting school for LGBTQ students and helping to stop harassment & discrimination.

 Meet before and/or after school to work on the yearbook.
 Students are involved in the layout and design of the yearbook, candid photography, and photography selection.
 This club offers an opportunity to learn new technical skills.